SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 ==================================================================
 Practical II - Footprint calling & Transcription factor prediction
 ==================================================================
-In the second practical, we will first identify TF-footprints using the software `HINT <http://github.com/CostaLab/reg-gen>`_ and combine those with differential histone peaks called using `histoneHMM <http://histonehmm.molgen.mpg.de>`_ (c.f. practical 1).
+In the second practical, we will perform a footprint analysis with `HINT <http://github.com/CostaLab/reg-gen>`_ to indetify cell specific binding sites from open chromatin data (ATAC-seq).
+Next, we will combine the footprints with the differential histone peaks called using `histoneHMM <http://histonehmm.molgen.mpg.de>`_ (c.f. practical 1).
-Thereby, we will identify tissue specific sets of differential candidate binding regions for TF binding.
-These are used in a `DYNAMITE documentation <https://github.com/SchulzLab/TEPIC/blob/master/MachineLearningPipelines/DYNAMITE/README.md>`_ analysis with the aim of inferring TFs might be related to gene expression differences between the tissues of interest.
+Thereby, we will identify tissue specific TF binding sites, which are located in regions with chromatin changes.
+These are used in a
+`DYNAMITE <https://github.com/SchulzLab/TEPIC/blob/master/MachineLearningPipelines/DYNAMITE/README.md>`_ analysis with the aim of inferring TFs might be related to gene expression differences between the tissues of interest.

 Step1: Footprint calling